 4. Elementary Statistics (MATH 128)

-on mathematical reasoning.
+This beginner statistics course focuses on mathematical reasoning.
 Students will learn about frequency distributions, measures of position and variation, basic probability theory and more.
 Both a graphing calculator and a statistical software package will be used.

 5. General Biology I (BIO 151)